frintstones/frintstones.github.io2/_pages/about.md

   - /about.html
 ---
 ### Welcome!
-I’m a Postdoctoral Fellow at the Korea Advanced Institute of Science and Technology (KAIST), Center for Innovation Strategy and Policy.
+I’m currently a Postdoctoral Fellow at the Korea Advanced Institute of Science and Technology (KAIST), Center for Innovation Strategy and Policy.

+I will be joining the Max Planck Institute for Innovation and Competition as a Senior Research Fellow in March 2023.

 - My research interests are focused on deepening the understanding of **how technological advancements affect entrepreneurial activity and start-up performance.**
   - One of my research streams is to demonstrate a new perspective for understanding entrepreneurial activity based on rapid advancements in digital platforms and the surge in the adoption of automation technology.